-The owners of Ocean Wilderness Inn are committed to continuing and improving their stewardship of this wild and beautiful place.
+As the owners of Ocean Wilderness Inn, we are committed to continuing to improve this wild and beautiful place.

-The original cabin building was built by hand from trees felled on the property by Julius Friend is the 1940’s.
-Jules used to grow vegetable for the Sooke Harbour House.
+The original cabin building was built by hand from trees felled on the property by Julius Friend in the 1940’s.
+Julius used to grow vegetables for the Sooke Harbour House.
 In the late 80’s, Marion Rolston purchased the property and added the building that houses the guest rooms.
-In early 2007, Ms. Rolston retired and Lori LeCount and Andy Barber purchased the inn.
-Since purchasing the property, Lori and Andy have pruchased all new beds and bedding, had the path to the shore rebuilt and generally upgraded the property.
-Many custom and hand done projects include a new front door, shelving and desk in the main hall, storage unit in the car port, replacing and refinishing outdoor stairs, remodeling a quiet space overlooking the ravine (nearly ready for use), and replacing an aging hot tub and its gazebo.
-They have added pieces of original and local art to several of the rooms and are keen to add more as resources allow.
+In early 2007, Marion Rolston retired and Lori LeCount and Andy Barber purchased the inn.
+Lori and Andy had the path to the shore rebuilt, added a new front door, storage unit in the car port and replaced the aging hot tub and gazebo.
+Andy and Lori retired from the Inn, late in 2015.